mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 The Bike Rental UCI dataset is used as the input raw data for this sample.
 This dataset is based on real-world data from the Capital Bikeshare company, which operates a bike rental network in Washington DC in the United States.

 The dataset contains 17,379 rows and 17 columns, with each row representing the number of bike rentals within a specific hour of a day in the years 2011 or 2012.
-Weather conditions (such as temperature, humidity, and wind speed) are included in this raw feature set, and the dates are categorized as holiday vs. weekday etc.
+Weather conditions (such as temperature, humidity, and wind speed) are included in the raw data, and the dates are categorized as holiday vs. weekday etc.

 The field to predict is **_cnt_**, which contains a count value ranging from 1 to 977, representing the number of bike rentals within a specific hour.